 Editor’s Note: The first installment of a three-part critique of modernity, the following was originally published in Cosmos & Transcendence: Breaking Through the Barrier of Scientistic Belief in 1984.
-Prof. Smith’s reflections prove to remain just as timely today as when they first appeared in print.
+Prof. Smith’s reflections prove to be just as timely today as when they first appeared in print.

 Every age, every civilization, has a spirit of its own.
 It is this that determines the habitual outlook, the typical way of looking at things, the values, norms and interdictions — in short, the essentials of the culture.
 It is quite certain, moreover, that most individuals will conform to the prevailing tendencies of the civilization into which they have been born, and this applies also no doubt to the majority of those who consider themselves to be non-conformists.
 On the other hand, it must also be possible to transcend cultural boundaries: there can really be no such thing as a rigid cultural determinism.
 But yet this crossing of boundaries turns out to be a rather rare occurrence; it happens much less frequently than we are led to suppose.
 We must not let ourselves be fooled.
 It is true, for example, that in modern times there has been an unprecedented interest in the study of history; and yet one finds that it is almost invariably a case of history truncated by the mental horizon of our age and colored by the humanistic sentiments of our civilization.
 The Zeitgeist is indeed a force to be reckoned with, and it is never easy to swim against the stream.